Rurouni Kenshin (film): Production

-Ōtomo found Satoh a good fit for Kenshin's character after the two worked together in a previous film.
+In casting Satoh, Ōtomo said the actor was a good fit for the character, citing their physical similarities.
+Producer Shinzō Matsuhashi shared similar feelings as Ōtomo.
+During the making of this film, both Watsuki and his wife found Satoh as an ideal actor him.
 After choosing Takeru Satoh as the lead, producer Shinzō Matsuhashi commented, "Satoh has the looks and stature to be a proper Kenshin."
 Watsuki added that when this project was just starting, he and his wife were discussing who should play Kenshin, and decided that Satoh topped the list.

 Satoh later commented, "The role of Kenshin is that of a well-known character, therefore, I think fascinating acting is needed.
 I would like to create the Kenshin image with the staff, while staying true to the details.
 I will try my best, so please look forward to it."
+Satoh began intensive training in sword-fighting while shooting the movie.

 Watsuki praised Satoh being cast for the role: "When this project just started, my wife and I were talking about who would suit the role of Kenshin, and Satoh Takeru-san was the one who came up on our mind first.
 So, when it was confirmed (that Satoh will be taking the role), I was surprised, but was also very happy.
 I'm looking forward to seeing his wonderful acting."